dk326/Portfolio-Optimisation-/README.md

 **About Project**

 This project was done as an assessment for the unit Decision modelling.
-The excel spreadsheet was developed to build and optimisation model subject to certain criteria.
+The excel spreadsheets were developed to build a stock market portfolio optimisation model subject to certain constraints.
 The optimization techniques used are Linear Programming and sensitivity analysis, Integer Linear Programming and Non-Linear Programming.
 The project also uses real historic data sourced from https://au.finance.yahoo.com.

 **Linear Programming Model**